- 1. What is the concessional cap for the 2018/2019 financial year?

-From 1 July 2018 however, Australians will be able to make catch-up concessional contributions if they have not fully utilised the concessional cap from the previous year, or previous years (up to 5 years, from 1 July 2018).
+Since 1 July 2018 however, Australians are now able to accumulate catch-up concessional contributions if they have not fully utilised the concessional cap from the previous year, or previous years (up to 5 years, since 1 July 2018).

 The unused cap amounts can start to be carried forward from 1 July 2018, that is, from the start of the 2018/2019 financial year, which means the 2019/2020 year is the first financial year that individuals can take advantage of unused cap amounts from previous financial years.

 From 1 July 2019, Australians can then take advantage of the accumulated unused cap amounts, by making additional concessional contributions.

 Yes, the opportunity to make catch-up concessional contributions is linked to the size of your superannuation account balance/s.

 The $500,000 Total Superannuation Balance threshold is the same crazy idea that the former ALP government proposed when offering a $50,000 concessional cap for those aged 50 years or over with less than $500,000 in super, until they retracted this proposal and instead introduced a concessional cap of $35,000 (unindexed) for over-60s, taking effect from July 2013, which was then expanded to over-50s from July 2014.